hezamu/RxVaadin/README.md

 # RxVaadin: Functional Reactive Programming with Vaadin

-This is a quick proof of concept on how to build Vaadin user interfaces using the functional reactive programming approach.
-It uses the excellent [RxJava library](https://github.com/Netflix/RxJava) from Netflix for Observables.
-Java 8 is required for lambdas.
+This is a quick proof of concept on how to build Vaadin user interfaces using the [functional reactive programming](http://stackoverflow.com/a/1030631/283077) approach.
+It uses the excellent [RxJava library](https://github.com/Netflix/RxJava) from Netflix for Observables, and Java 8 is required for lambdas.

 ## Getting started